theupdateframework/python-tuf/docs/TUTORIAL.md

 # Make a delegation (delegate trust of 'myproject/*.txt' files) from "targets"
 # to "unclaimed", where "unclaimed" initially contains zero targets.
+# NOTE: Please ignore the warning about the path pattern's location (see #963)
 >>> repository.targets.delegate('unclaimed', [public_unclaimed_key], ['myproject/*.txt'])

 # Thereafter, we can access the delegated role by its name to e.g. add target